Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/llm-prompt.md

 This is either the prompt for completions or the system message for chat.

-Additionally, you can inject the recent conversation into the **Prompt** field by using these tags:
+Additionally, you can inject the recent conversation into the **Instruction (System Message/Prompt)** field by using these tags:

 - `@cognigyRecentConversation` — the tag is replaced with a string that can contain up to 10 recent virtual agent and 10 user outputs, for example:
    ```text